 Expertise offered: Isolation, structural elucidation and semi-synthesis.

-Keywords: Antibiolilm, natural products, marine organism, peptides and synthesis.
+Keywords: Antibiofilm, natural products, marine organisms, peptides and synthesis.

 M – P